tumbalcain/R2045_FTC_Team_19829_Repository/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
-See `LICENSE.txt` for more information.
+Distributed under the BSD-3-Clause-Clear license.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>